BusayoDee/LITA_Class_Documentation/README.md

--	It can be inferred that the total number of Employees in R&D Field are currently 517 and 89 have left the company
+-	It can be inferred that the total number of Employees in R&D Field are currently 517 and 89 have left the company with attrition rate of 15%

 #### Marketing